iebb/bitsocks/README.md

 # bitsocks
-A Bitcoin-accepting Front-End for mengskysama/shadowsocks
+A lightweight Bitcoin-accepting Front-End for mengskysama/shadowsocks

 Make sure to change config.php and import import.sql